Health and Homelessness

 Our Health and Homelessness team provides a vital link between health care and homeless services in order to help address the significantly health inequalities experienced by people who are homeless.

-Supporting patients in the Royal Infirmary of Edinburgh, and the Regional Infectious Diseases Unit at the Western General Hospital, our Hospital InReach team supports connects with homeless people who have been admitted to hospital, ensuring that their treatment care and discharge planning recognises they are without a settled home.
+Cyrenians hospital in reach service now supports patients in all three acute hospitals in Edinburgh - the Royal Infirmary, the Western general and the Royal Edinburgh Hospital.
+Our Hospital InReach team connects with homeless people who have been admitted to hospital, ensuring that their treatment care and discharge planning recognises they are without a settled home.
 Placing access to suitable accommodation as a priority within their recovery, we support the individual through the transition out of hospital we aim to connect them with the community-based supports they will need to continue their recovery and help prevent against further hospital stays.

 For those enrolled in LEAP (Lothian and Edinburgh Abstinence Project), we provide out-of-hours care and support, outwith time spent at the Astley Ainslie hospital.
 Working in partnership with NHS clinical staff and peer support workers we provide emotional support for residents promoting a ‘therapeutic community model’ – a participative, group-based approach dealing with addiction issues.
 Residents are encouraged to take part in group activities and to shape a wellbeing programme to suit their needs.